-A messy backyard shed gets an inexpensive DIY transformation into an at home gym shed using secondhand workout equipment and small storage solutions.
+Tips to turn a backyard shed into an inexpensive DIY at home gym using secondhand workout equipment and small storage solutions.

-I added in some organizing items and a few necessities from Better Homes & Gardens at Walmart, and now it feels like a tiny little health spa in our backyard!
+After adding in some organizing items and a few amenities, this shed feels like a tiny little health spa in our backyard!
+Use these tips to help you set up the fitness equipment for your own personal gym.

 Home Gym Storage